Home » Sides » Gordon Ramsay Cranberry Sauce-Shortcut Recipe

 Prep the cranberries by washing them and picking out any stems or mushy berries.
 Set aside.

-In a 2 quart saucepot, add 1/2 cup of the maple syrup along with the star anise and the cardamom pods.
+In a 2 quart saucepan, add the maple syrup along with the star anise and the cardamom pods.

 Over medium heat, bring to a simmer.
-Once simmering, add the cranberries and toss until coated in syrup.
+Once simmering, add the cranberries and toss with a wooden spoon until coated in syrup.
 Turn the heat down to medium low and cook for 3-4 minutes until the berries begin to soften and pop.

 Cook until the cranberries have softened